Lou Costello (footballer)

 Mortimer Daniel Costello (8 July 1936 — 8 August 2012) was an English footballer who played as a wing half.

 Career

 Costello began his career at Leytonstone, before signing for Aldershot in 1956.
 Costello remained at Aldershot for a single season, signing for Southend United in 1957.
 At Southend, Costello played 266 times in all competitions, scoring 15 goals.
 In 1965, Costello signed for fellow Essex club Chelmsford City.
-During his time at Chelmsford, Costello made 287 appearances, winning the 1967–68 Southern League in the process.
+During his time at Chelmsford, Costello made 287 appearances in all competitions, scoring 24 times, winning the 1967–68 Southern League in the process.
+Following his time at Chelmsford, Costello played for Stevenage Athletic, where he scored three times in 11 appearances in all competitions.

+Personal life

+A tailor by trade, Costello founded Costello Tailors in 1970.